mosteo/sheetmusic/README.md

 I tend to use Lilypond for final scores that I want to look beautiful, and Musescore when I need faster experimentation and feedback (mostly when doing keyboard reductions).
 Not that Musescore can't produce beautiful results too with minimal pain.

 Enjoy!
-Visit the repository to access the sources or PDFs.
+Visit the repository (above button) to access the sources or PDFs.